 “How many are left?
 I feel like this is endless!”
 From atop a market stall, Eveth shouted as she let a well placed [Fireball] consume the next monster stupid enough to approach.
 Then, she hit it with a second spell, for good measure.
-“And- are they getting bigger?”
+“And- is it just me, or are they getting bigger?”

 “Keep it coming, keep it coming…” Eveth mumbled as she raised her staff, as the newest [Fireball] spell tethered itself in place in her array.
 Aggressively, the element fought against the links of Soul she tied it with.
 Much like a rock would resist a sling, it began orbiting with the others at a rapid pace around her.
 “Easy for you to say, all you have to do is swing a hammer.”

-“I think we’ve got a large one!”
-Either blissfully unaware, or tactifully ignoring her, Alem pointed ahead.
+“We’ve got a large one!”
+Either blissfully unaware, or tactfully ignoring her, Alem pointed ahead.
 From the fissure, Eveth saw another creature attempt to force its way out onto the street.
 Larger than the previous, this one had thick scales and blood-red claws scraping at the edges of the broken ground.

 “Sure you can’t handle that on your own?”
 Eveth asked.